 Google Webmaster Tools

 Don’t forget Google’s Webmaster tools – though extremely basic, the crawl stats section can give you a directional feel for the overall performance of your website.
-In the example from SEOgadget above, you’ll see a sharp decrease in time spent downloading a page in mid October.
+In the example from Builtvisible above, you’ll see a sharp decrease in time spent downloading a page in mid October.
 That was due to a site redesign and relaunch, where a lot of inefficient code was replaced with something much more nicely put together.
-If anything, it just goes to show that a site update with a good developemnt team can usually provide performance improvements without having to do anything to the server or hosting!
+If anything, it just goes to show that a site update with a good development team can usually provide performance improvements without having to do anything to the server or hosting!

 It’s great that Google are actively involved with research and tools that can deliver a faster web.
 I do hope though, that Webmaster Tools gets an upgrade in the site monitoring department before any page speed related upgrades are included in the ranking algorithm.
 In the meantime, there are already plenty of tools (and good developers) that can help you with your site performance issues.